Acute myeloid

 AML with other defined genetic alterations

-In contrast to the previous 2017 version of the WHO classification, the previous criterion of at least 20% blasts in peripheral blood or bone marrow (Swerdlow et al. 2017) is omitted for AML with defining genetic abnormalities – with the exception of AML with BCR::ABL1 fusion and AML with CEBPA mutation.
-For AML with BCR::ABL1 fusion, this serves to differentiate it from CML.
+In contrast to the previous 2017 version of the WHO classification, the previous criterion of at least 20% blasts in peripheral blood or bone marrow (Swerdlow et al. 2017) is omitted for AML with defining genetic abnormalities – with the exception of AML with BCR::ABL1 fusion, AML with CEBPA mutation and AML-MR. For AML with BCR::ABL1 fusion, this serves to differentiate it from CML.
 For the diagnosis of AML with CEBPA mutation, the blast criterion must also still be met due to insufficient data to date (WHO 2022).

 Important changes in the new WHO classification also concern the AML-MR subtype (previously AML with myelodysplasia-related changes).
 Essential diagnostic criteria include a blast count of at least 20% in peripheral blood or bone marrow.
 However, for this subtype, morphology is no longer the sole diagnostic criterion, cytogenetic criteria have been updated, and a mutation-based definition has been introduced using 8 genes: